IOC details Russia stance for Olympics, cites human rights - NewsBreak

 "In cases where sports organizations and event organizers, such as the International Olympic Committee, choose to permit athletes from Russia and Belarus to participate in sporting events, it should be absolutely clear that they are not representing the Russian or Belarusian states," she said.

-The IOC also responded to the comparison with Apartheid-era South Africa being excluded from the Olympics for more than 20 years, noting that U.N. sanctions were in place then and also when athletes from the former Yugoslavia competed as independent neutrals at the 1992 Barcelona Olympics.
+The IOC also responded to the comparison with Apartheid-era South Africa being excluded from the Olympics for more than 20 years, noting that U.N. sanctions were in place then as well as when athletes from the former Yugoslavia competed as independent neutrals at the 1992 Barcelona Olympics.

 "There are no U.N. sanctions in place against Russia and Belarus at this moment in time," the IOC said.

-Russia, as a permanent member of the U.N Security Council, can veto any of its proposed resolutions.
+Russia, as a permanent member of the U.N Security Council, can veto any of the council's proposed resolutions.

 The IOC also pointed to having created an aid fund of $7.5 million that is helping more than 3,000 Ukrainian athletes.

-“The IOC is deeply saddened to hear of the death of members of the Olympic Community in Ukraine who have lost their lives in this war,” it said.
+"The IOC is deeply saddened to hear of the death of members of the Olympic Community in Ukraine who have lost their lives in this war," it stated.

 Ultimately, the governing bodies of each Olympic sport should decide the conditions for athletes to be able to compete in Paris.